EurekaDevSecOps/scan-action/README.md

 ### Example 2 — Upload Findings to Eureka ASPM

 Use this when you want to see all your scan results in one place inside **Eureka ASPM**.
 Uploading findings adds extra capabilities: a clean dashboard, easier tracking over time, and smarter deduplication across scanners.
-Sign up for or sign into [Eureka ASPM](https://eurekadevsecops.com).
+Try it for free: [Eureka ASPM](https://eurekadevsecops.com).

 ```yaml
 name: Code Scan and Upload